bugladen/NadekoBot/README.md

 - `Follow me on twitter for updates.`
 - `Join my Discord server if you need any help.`
-- `Read the docs for hosting guidelines.`
+- `Read the Docs for hosting guidelines.`